denoland/deno_graph/README.md

   and returns a fully qualified URL string.
 In the Deno CLI, import maps provide this callback functionality of potentially resolving modules differently than the default resolution.
+- `resolveTypes` - a callback function that takes a URL string and returns the types dependency for the specifier, along with optionally the source of the types dependency.
+This only gets called in situations where the module is potentially untyped (e.g. JavaScript, JSX) and no other type dependency was detected.
+This is intended to enrich the module graph with external types that are resolved in some other fashion, like from a `package.json` or via detecting an `@types` typings package is available.
 - `check` - a callback function that takes a URL string and an `Uint8Array` of the byte content of a module to validate if that module sub resource integrity is valid.
 The callback should return `true` if it is, otherwise `false`.
 If